wso2-attic/ballerina-integrator/README.md

 ```

 ### Metrics
-Metrics and alerts are built-in with ballerina.
+Metrics and alerts are built-in with Ballerina.
 We will use Prometheus as the monitoring tool.
 Follow the steps below to set up Prometheus and view metrics for 'passthrough'.

 You can add the following configurations for metrics.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under the `Observability` section.